 Physical Constraints: The subject properties lie within a subsidence area.
 A subsidence area is considered major geologic hazard area.
-The ODP has created a No Build Area that includes some of the geologic hazard area and adequate mitigation will be required at the time of Site Development Plan for any structures proposed in this area.
+To address the subsidence area, the proposed ODP would create a No Build Area on the subject property, that includes some of the geologic hazard area, and adequate mitigation will be required at the time of Site Development Plan for any structures proposed in the subsidence area.
 The subject properties are also within a moderate wildlife quality habitat.
 The applicant has proposed wildlife friendly fencing and coordination with CPW at other phases of development.